mhartz25/blog_hugo/content/posts/normconf_2022.md

 ---

-### What’s the simpliest possible thing that might work, why didn’t you try that first?
+### What’s the simplest possible thing that might work, why didn’t you try that first?
 ###### by Joel Grus

 - his favorite question to ask